jonnybergdahl/NodePad/README.md

 ## What you can do with NodePad

+- Browse your notes in a simple, clean interface
-- Write and format notes with Markdown
+- Write notes in Markdown format with preview
 - Organize notes in folders, just like on your computer
 - Add tags to notes and quickly filter by tag
-- Paste or drag-and-drop images — they are saved next to your note and just work
+- Add images to your notes
+- Search notes by title or content
-- Switch themes: System, Light, or Dark
+- Switch themes: Light, or Dark
 - Enjoy automatic, lightweight backups of your notes folder

 ## Quick start